Frequent Questions

 Yes, it is conditionally guaranteed: upon completion of flight training and internship phases,our company will offer the internship graduates a fully guaranteed and comprehensive airline employment placement assistance support for those who aspire to work in the Middle East, S.E.
 Asia, Central America and Europe, rather than Canada..

 Yes, you can!
-If you have a current and valid ICAO PPL, you can get a discount of $10,200 USD from either the FPAP-1 program or a full AAS degree program.
+If you have a current and valid ICAO PPL, you can get a discount of $10,000 USD from the overall program cost.
+If you hold an EASA PPL, the dicount will be $11,000.

 You can review the full Frequently Asked Questions section here >>>